20 Camping Games for Families & Kids

 While camping is the perfect time to relax around a campfire and go sightseeing on hiking trails, it is also ideal for spending quality time with friends and family.
 One of the best ways to create a fun, memorable trip is to incorporate plenty of family camping games.
+Whether your camping fun is outdoors or indoors, there’s lots of fun to be had with these camping games.

 11 OUTDOOR CAMPING GAMES